Micromanagement (gameplay): Policy-based

 Some games are designed in such a way that players must constantly set or check strategic parameters to ensure that operations are proceeding smoothly and efficiently.
 A typical city-building game or 4X game, for example, requires the player to regulate taxation and production levels in order to keep their industries and commerce flowing.
 The amount of detail that goes into a simulation like this may necessitate spending a disproportionate amount of time in adjusting relatively minor parameters in order to achieve maximum efficiency.

 Controversy

 Micromanagement can divert the player's attention from grand strategy by overloading the player with repetitive and mechanical work.
-Some commentators think that "Strategy is irrelevant in today’s real-time strategy games when you’re playing against a fourteen-year-old who can click twice as fast as you."
+Some commentators think that "Strategy is irrelevant in today's real-time strategy games when you're playing against a fourteen-year-old who can click twice as fast as you."
 Games in which constant micromanagement is needed are often described as "micromanagement hell".

 In turn-based games the need for economic micromanagement is generally regarded as a defect in the design, and more recent TBS games have tried to minimize it.
-But hands-on tactical combat is a feature of many turn-based games (e.g. Master of Orion II, Space Empires III, Heroes of Might and Magic III), and reviewers complained about the difficulty of controlling combat in Master of Orion 3.
+But hands-on tactical combat is a feature of multiple turn-based games (e.g. Master of Orion II, Space Empires III, Heroes of Might and Magic III), and reviewers complained about the difficulty of controlling combat in Master of Orion 3.